Teff vs. Buckwheat — Health Impact and Nutrition Comparison

 This article will be a comparison of teff and buckwheat.
 The comparison will be according to their nutritional content and health impacts.
 In the end, we will consider some general differences between them.

-In this section, we will be comparing 100g of each in uncooked form.
+This section will compare 100g of each in uncooked form.

 Both foods are mainly made of carbs.
-73g of carbs in teff compared to 71g of carbs in buckwheat.
+73g of carbs in teff compared to 71g in buckwheat.
 The carb content of teff is slightly higher.

-They have similar amounts of proteins; however, the protein content of both grains in raw form is around 13g.
+They have similar amounts of protein; however, the protein content of both grains in raw form is around 13g.

 They contain negligible amounts of fats.

-Teff is richer in zinc, phosphorus, iron, and calcium.
-In comparison, buckwheat is richer in copper, magnesium, and potassium.
+Teff is richer in zinc, phosphorus, iron, manganese, potassium, and calcium.

 In the diagram below, we can visualize the mineral distributions.

-Teff is richer in vitamins B1 and B6.
-Buckwheat is richer in vitamins B2, B3, and B5.
+Teff is richer in vitamins B1, folate, and vitamin A. Buckwheat is richer in vitamin K.

 Below we can see the distribution of their vitamin profiles.